 GRA 102 Elements of Descriptive Geometry.
 3 cr.
 Orthographic projection and its application to the analysis and solution of three-dimensional problems involving points, lines, planes and solids; axonometric projections for pictorial representation with engineering applications.
 The class meets six hours each week to allow the student to do most of the drawing under the supervision of the instructor.
 Prerequisite: intermediate math preparation or consent of instructor.
-FL.
+EL.

-GRA 113 General Engineering Graphics and Introduction to Design.
+GRA 113 Introduction to Design Methods and General Engineering Graphics.
 3 cr.
-Advanced principles of projection and perspective, sectional views, dimensioning, freehand sketching, isometric and oblique pictorials, graphs, maps, structures, machines, assembly drawings, and individualized problems designed to serve the requirements of the several engineering curricula.
-The class meets six hours each week to allow the stupervision of the instructor.
+Methodology of developing product and system solutions to design problems.
+Emphasis on techniques of problem identification, ideation, optimization, implementation, and technical communication.
+Application of methodology to individual or group design project.
+Advanced principles of projection and graphical analysis, sectional views, dimensioning, assembly drawings, mechanisms, graphs, and topography.
+The class meets six hours each week to allow the student to do most of the drawing under the supervision of the instructor.
 Prerequisite: Engineering Graphics 102 or consent of instructor.
 EL.